GeniePrinie/Kattalk/README.md

 #### Home page

-This page has a feed of posts from the user’s contacts, a search bar, and a form to create a new post.
+This page has a feed of entries from the user’s contacts, a search bar, and a form to create a new entry.

 #### Profile page

-This page has a profile image of the user, details about the user, a list of the user’s contacts, their posts and a form to post to their wall.
+This page has a profile image of the user, details about the user, a list of the user’s contacts, their entries and a form to entry to their wall.

 #### Login page